sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 I knew the general direction I needed to travel to get home, but Paris is full of sickle shaped streets: it took me an hour longer than it should have.
 All the while, I was stuck thinking about redemptive beauty.

 ![an-elephant-sitting-still]({{ url_for('static', filename='img/post-images/an-elephant-sitting-still/an-elephant-sitting-still.jpg')}})
-*frame from an elephant sitting still: Manzhouli through a rain-dampened windshield*
+*frame from an elephant sitting still: city through a rain-dampened windshield*

 ## Redemptive Beauty